florolf/neatgear/README.md

 # neatgear

+**NOTE:** There are now new versions of the GS108 (annoyingly also called "v4") that are based on the RTL8370N instead.
+This project won't work for them, please check the pictures in this README or in the blog post to see if you have a compatible device.

 This is a tool for patching the SPI flash contents present on Netgear GS108v4 switches to make them 802.1Q-VLAN-capable.
 See [this blog post](http://blog.n621.de/2019/04/vlans-on-the-netgear-gs108-switch/) for technical details.